tunggharu7it/QA-Portfolio-main/README.md

 ---

-Thanks for stopping by.

-If this repo made your day 0.5% better — my job here is done 😎

-Feel free to drop a star ⭐ and send bug-free vibes 🚀

-QA out.

 Stay safe out there, and never stop supporting Ukraine ![UA](https://flagcdn.com/w20/ua.png)

 In code we trust *(or not)*.
 In peace we believe.